 Click on a participants name below to find out how they got on during the academy by reading their personal blog.

-Participants: Nicole Ablott, Elizabeth Adejumo, Imogen Bott, Heather Brookfield, Chloe Bush, Oliver Chadwick, Matthew Clayton, Daniel Conroy, Isaac Durbin, James Emmerson, Jacob Gainsborough, Daniel Gavin, Lachlan Cartwright Milloy, Katie Moore, Isabel Palmer, Anna Maria Papaoikonomou, Chiara Venetucci and Samuel Wild.
+Participants: Nicole Ablott, Elizabeth Adejumo, Imogen Bott, Heather Brookfield, Chloe Bush, Oliver Chadwick, Matthew Clayton, Daniel Conroy, Isaac Durbin, James Emmerson, Jacob Gainsborough, Daniel Gavin, Lachlan Cartwright Milloy, Katie Moore, Izzy Palmer, Anna Maria Papaoikonomou, Chiara Venetucci and Samuel Wild.

 The Film: Living At A Distance